-When you're ready for a new smartphone, don't just stash your old one in a drawer.
+When you’re ready for a new smartphone, don’t just stash your old iPhone X in a drawer.
 There are plenty of places to go to recycle your phone and get cash back, or at least donate it to a worthy cause.

 Also, make sure to shop around.
 Prices vary among companies, depending on their current stock and expected demand.
-For comparison's sake, at the time of publication I checked on what each company was offering for an iPhone 8 Plus with 256 GB and Verizon service.
+For comparison’s sake, at the time of publication I checked on what each company was offering for an iPhone X with 256 GB.

 SEE: Mobile device computing policy (Tech Pro Research)

 Gazelle is big.
 The company’s Louisville, KY, warehouse covers 67,500 square feet and has more than 300 employees sifting through phones to buy and resell online.

 It’s easy to sell your device at Gazelle.
 Start the process online by describing your phone and its condition.
 You’ll be offered an estimated price for your phone, and Gazelle will send you a bright orange box with padding in which to ship your mobile device to its facility.
 I used this method to sell an older iPhone, and within a few days, I received an email confirmation that my phone had been received, and that its condition was slightly better than I’d described it, so Gazelle upped its offer by a few bucks.
 You’ll receive your payment via a check or PayPal, whichever you prefer.
 If you allow Gazelle to send you an Amazon gift certificate instead of a check or PayPal, you’ll get an additional 3% for your phone.